-Throughout the COVID-19 pandemic, educators were relentless in their efforts to reinvent lesson plans, adapt during distance and hybrid learning, and keep students engaged.
-Despite the incredible dedication of teachers, parents, and school officials, it’s unrealistic to think that every student should have mastery of the curriculum.
+Throughout the COVID-19 pandemic, educators have been relentless in their efforts to reinvent lesson plans, adapt for distance and hybrid learning, and keep students engaged.
+Despite the incredible dedication of teachers, parents, and school officials, it’s unrealistic to think that every student will have mastery of the curriculum.

-Heading into this back-to-school season, many teachers are thinking about how to address any unfinished learning that may have resulted from the challenges of last school year.
-While some refer to the notion of decreased academic progress as “learning loss,” we prefer to call it “unfinished learning” — this term promotes a growth mindset and recognizes that a student’s learning is just unfinished, not lost.
+Many teachers and school leaders are thinking about how to address any unfinished learning that may have resulted from the challenges of the previous school years.
+While some refer to the notion of decreased academic progress as “learning loss,” we prefer to call it “unfinished learning” — particularly since this term promotes a growth mindset and recognizes that a student’s learning is not lost, but unfinished.

 So how can teachers prepare to address unfinished learning in the classroom?
-Here are five strategies to get the wheels in motion.
+Here are six strategies to get the wheels in motion.

 This may seem counterintuitive to educators who have important core curriculum to cover, however, students may be less likely to engage with instruction and retain information if they are not in a healthy emotional state.

 The notion that SEL is a “must have” rather than a “nice to have” in educational curriculum is becoming increasingly popular — and for good reason.
-According to a 2019 study conducted by The Collaborative for Academic, Social, and Emotional Learning (CASEL), when an SEL program was implemented, 27 percent more students saw academic improvements by the end of the curriculum.
+According to a 2019 education research study conducted by The Collaborative for Academic, Social, and Emotional Learning (CASEL), when an SEL program was implemented, 27% more students saw academic improvements by the end of the curriculum.

 Stress Management Bulletin Board by College Counselor Traci

 Self-Regulation Feelings & Coping Skills Guide by Wholehearted School Counseling